haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 Something doesn't seem right.
 Jest doesn't seem to know about our `add` function.

-1. Based on your knowledge from another programming language you know, what is missing in our test?
-How could we get Jest to "know" about our `add` function?
+3. Have a look at [the first example from Jest's documentation](https://jestjs.io/docs/getting-started) — write the missing code so our function `add` is defined in our tests.

 ## The missing export

-If you've mentioned something along the lines of "require" or "include", then you're on the right path.
-We need a way to `require` our function in our test file.
+In the previous exercise, we needed a way to `require` our function in our test file.
 In JavaScript, this is done using something called `module.exports` and `require`.
 Those two things are the two halves of the solution - here's how we use it to "export" a function and "require" it from another file:

 ```javascript
 // sayHello.js